Inist-CNRS/node-xml-splitter/README.md

 [![Build Status](https://secure.travis-ci.org/lindory-project/node-xml-splitter.png?branch=master)](http://travis-ci.org/lindory-project/node-xml-splitter)

-It's native and full Javascript class, that provide a easy way to split large XML with one or more paths.
+It's native and full Javascript class, that provide a easy way to split **huge** XML with one or more paths.

 # Installation